saharNooby/qoi-java/README.md

 This library has no runtime dependencies, including Java AWT. `BufferedImage` support is provided using separate module [qoi-java-awt](https://github.com/saharNooby/qoi-java-awt).

-**Production use warning**: QOI file format is not finalized yet.
-You can track progress [here in the original repository](https://github.com/phoboslab/qoi/issues/48).

 ## How to Use

 ### Build and Install